Russia, US To Name Negotiators On Ending Ukraine War - UrduPoint

 Before invading Ukraine in February 2022, Moscow had demanded NATO pull out of central and eastern Europe.

-European leaders held an emergency meeting in Paris a day earlier on trying to present a united front, on a war they have responded to with heavy sanctions on Russia.
+Warning that Russia was attempting to divide the West, the EU's top diplomat Kaja Kallas told Rubio in a post on X, "let's not walk into their traps", adding that peace can be achieved "on Ukraine's terms".

-"There are other parties that have sanctions (on Russia), the European Union is going to have to be at the table at some point because they have sanctions as well," said Rubio.
+Rubio had briefed key European ministers on the Riyadh talks on Tuesday, acknowledging that Europe would need to be involved at some point.

-Isolated by the West for three years, Russia is hoping for a "restoration" of ties with the United States and a comeback to the international arena.
+"There are other parties that have sanctions (on Russia), the European Union is going to have to be at the table at some point because they have sanctions as well," Rubio told them.

 - 'How to start negotiations' -

-Both Russia and the United States have cast Tuesday's meeting as the beginning of a potentially lengthy process and downplayed the prospects of a breakthrough.
+The negotiations at Riyadh's Diriyah Palace in Riyadh began without visible handshakes.

-Russia's Ushakov told state media the talks would discuss "how to start negotiations on Ukraine".
+Both Russia and the United States had cast Tuesday's meeting as the beginning of a potentially lengthy process and downplayed the prospects of a breakthrough.

 Trump has said he wants to end the war in Ukraine, but has thus far presented no concrete plan.

-The United States has urged both sides that concessions will have to be made if any talks materialise.
+The United States has told both sides that concessions will have to be made if any talks materialise.

 Russia on the eve of the summit said there cannot be even a "thought" on it giving up territory seized from Ukraine.

-The Kremlin said Tuesday that Ukraine had the "right" to join the European Union, but not the NATO military alliance.
+The Kremlin on Tuesday said that Ukraine had the "right" to join the European Union, but not the NATO military alliance.

 But it again questioned his "legitimacy" -- a reference to his five-year term expiring last year, despite Ukrainian law not requiring elections during wartime.